Vivek-04022001/documentation/plone.app.dexterity/behaviors/testing-behaviors.md

 However, in many cases, the types from `CMFDefault` are going to provide convenient test fodder.

 If our behavior was more complex, we'd add more intricate tests.
-By the last section of the doctest, we have enough context to test the adapter factory.
+By the last section of the doctest, we've enough context to test the adapter factory.

 To run the test, we need a test suite.
 Here is our {file}`tests.py`.